datkk06/OpenStack-Tutorial/Content/working-neutron.md

 ```

 ####Configure VxLAN encapsulation for Tenant networks
 In this section, we are going to configure the tenant network encapsulation based on **VxLAN** as tunneling protocol.
 Other options are: **VLAN** and **GRE**.
 The **Virtual extensible LAN** tunnels realize a L2 network on top of IP routed interfaces.
 Each L2 frame is tagged with an appropriate **Virtual Network Identifier** and wrapped into UDP packets.
 Tunnel endpoints listen on 4789 port, by default.
+IP Multicast can be used to flood broadcast and unknown L2 traffic.

 On the Control node, change the settings
 ```